OrienteerBAP/Orienteer-Guidebook/managing_users_and_their_perspectives.md

 Security
 Availability

-You may have noticed that we could
+You may have noticed that we could skip creating a role and specify the perspective in the user settings directly.
+This will work, but setting roles for users is a good practice because security control at user rights level is based on roles.